namwob44/namwob44.github.io/CV.markdown

 ## OutReach and Mentoring
 * Advisor for Summer K-12 coding camp-Sunshine AI
-* Guest lecturer for Summer
+* Guest lecturer for Summer Internship-Penn Research Administrator Program

 ## Presentations and Publications
 please see this [page](http://namwob44.github.io/Publications)!